Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

      * it load fixtures based on a db sample built with `calibre` software plus a plugin that export data to sqlite format.
 An alternative to this would have been to use https://github.com/hautelook/AliceBundle and build yaml fixtures, but i already had an sqlite db so i didn't need this :-)
 * Run your application with php built-in server:
   1. Change to the project directory
-  2. Execute the `npm run dev-server-hot` command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file
+  2. Execute the `npm run dev-server-hot` (or dev-server-hot:windows for windows system) command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file
-  3. Execute the `npm run sf-dev` command;
+  3. Execute the `npm run sf-dev` (or sf-dev:windows for windows system) command;
   4. Browse to the http://localhost:80/ URL.

      * Run composer require symfony/web-server-bundle for a better web server.